git/git.github.io/rev_news/drafts/edition-31.md

 * [pkt-line: re-'static'-ify buffer in packet_write_fmt_1()](https://public-inbox.org/git/20170827073732.546-1-martin.agren@gmail.com/)

-Martin Ågren sent a patch saying that a previous patch from October 2016 has silently dropped static-ness of a buffer, so that we allocate and leak a buffer each time we call packet_write_fmt_gently().
+Martin Ågren sent a patch saying that a previous patch from October 2016 had silently dropped static-ness of a buffer, so that we allocate and leak a buffer each time we call `packet_write_fmt_gently()`.

 Jeff King, alias Peff, replied: